GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 It can also generate fields with simple values.
 This tool can also be useful to generate a first mesh that will be refined or customized.

-.. program-output:: python mesh_doctor.py generate_cube --help
+.. command-output:: python mesh_doctor.py generate_cube --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``generate_fractures``